molgenis/vip-decision-tree/README.md

 ### Core concepts

 #### Fields
-The fields specify where information can be found in the input vcf file, several different types of fields exist:
+The fields specify where information can be found in the input vcf file, the different types of fields are described below.
+A list of fields available when the decision tree is used as part of the VIP pipeline can be found [here](https://molgenis.github.io/vip/advanced/annotations/).

 ##### Standard VCF
 COMMON, INFO, FORMAT